Mark Nottingham

 In general, though, creating an agent role for AI – with all of the benefits to the user and market that brings – will require constraining the tools that it can call in a fashion that becomes ‘normal’, so that people can depend on how it behaves.
 That might involve standard tool APIs with appropriate constraints, permission models, sandboxing (TEE or otherwise), and much more.

 All of these issues are currently swept up under the carpet of ‘security’ in many AI discussions.
 We need to start talking about them with more nuance.
-Security is a defensive posture; agency is a functional right.
+Security is a defensive posture; agency is a collective bargain.

 But perhaps the most consequential – and hidden – aspect we should be considering is how we get to a common idea of an AI platform – including user agency.
 Will it be like the major mobile platforms, controlled by private and well-intentioned but self-interested and conflicted actors – with almost inevitable competition and consumer regulation following?
 Or will it be a publicly accountable (and inevitably messy and laggy) process, like the Web?